akrabat/zf2-bookshelf/README.md

 Booklist
 ========

-This is a simple ZF2 application.
+This is a simple ZF2 application that uses a table gateway to manage a list of books.

 Installation